onsah/gsoc-2025-proposals/proposal.typ

 - `kqueue` polling system in `cats-effect`
 - Using `epoll`/`kqueue` polling sytems in `fs2` for networking.

 I believe having one vertical slice of the implementation will help getting faster feedback and improve the overall development process.
-Therefore I will first implement `epoll` polling system and use it in `fs2` for networking.
+Therefore I will first implement `epoll` polling system and use it in some parts of `fs2`.
 Then once it works properly, I will work on implementing `kqueue` polling system.
+Then I will work on remaining places to migrate in `fs2`.

+Mentors informed me that, migrating all appropriate modules in `fs2` into `PollingSystem` might not be realistic for the project duration.
+Therefore, I added some modules into the timeline as optional.

 *May 1 - May 10*:

 - Get familiar with `fs2` and `cats-effect`.
 Knowing how tools are used will help me see retain big picture when delving into the implementation details.
 - Setup codebases locally.
-I already did this for `fs2` for my prior contributions.
+I already did this for `fs2` when I previously contributed.
 - Keep close communication with mentors.
 Regularly ask questions I have regarding project design and details.

 *May 10 - June 2*
-- Investigate how networking I/O us implemented in `cats-effect` and how NIO is used in the runtime.
-Specifically study changes in #link("https://github.com/typelevel/cats-effect/pull/3332")[this PR].
+- Investigate how networking I/O us implemented in `cats-effect` and how NIO is used in the runtime (#link("https://github.com/typelevel/cats-effect/pull/3332")[this PR]).
-- Study how `fs2` uses `cats-effect` runtime for I/O.
+- Study existing migration to `PollingSystem` in `fs2` (#link("https://github.com/typelevel/fs2/pull/3240")[this PR]).
-- (If there is enough time) Study `epoll` and `kqueue` APIs.
+- Study `epoll` and `kqueue` APIs.
 Possibly implement prototype programs using them.
 - Study how to call system APIs from Scala.
 This will be necessary to utilize native I/O APIs from within `cats-effect`.
 Decide what technology to use.
 One possibility is to use #link("https://github.com/jnr/jnr-ffi")[JNR].

-*June 2 - June 30* (Official coding period starts)
+*June 2 - June 10* (Official coding period starts)

 - Create a Github project under the Typlevel organization.
 Each milestone will be opened as an issue and will be linked to this project.
 - Setup infrastructure to call native code from `cats-effect` in JVM implementation.

-- Study `PollingSystem` API and existing JVM and Scala Native implementation.
+*June 11 - June 29*
 - Implement `epoll` polling system in `cats-effect` for JVM.
 - Perform automated and manual tests.
 Write additional automated tests if necessary.

-*July 1 - July 16*
+*June 30 - July 27*
+- Migrate `SocketGroup` / `Socket` in `fs2` to use `PollingSystem`.
-- Integrate `PollingSystem` for networking in `fs2` for JVM.
+- Migrate `UnixSockets` in `fs2` to use `PollingSystem`.
-- Perform testing for the changes.
-Write additional automated tests if necessary.
+- Ensure proper documentation is in place.
+- Test that `SocketGroup`, `Socket` and `UnixSockets` modules work correctly with `epoll` `PollingSystem`.
+Write automated tests.
+- (Optional) if there is enough time, also migrate `DatagramSockets` and `Process` modules.

-*July 17 - August 06*
+*July 28 - August 10*

 - Implement `kqueue` polling system in `cats-effect` for JVM.
-- Test `fs2` with `kqueue` based `PollingSystem`.
+- Test that `SocketGroup`, `Socket` and `UnixSockets` modules work correctly with `kqueue` `PollingSystem`.
+Write automated tests.

-*August 06 - August 15*
+*August 11 - August 17*

 - Benchmark `epoll`/`kqueue` polling systems against NIO based polling system.
 - Create a results report out of the benchmark outcomes.

-*August 16 - August 30*
+*August 18 - August 30*

 - Document new polling systems including internal implementation for their implementation details.
 - Perform final testing to ensure no regressions happened and there are performance gain.